Your Guide to Drinking Alcohol On the Keto Diet

 Keto can take away your carbs and sugar—but it can't take away your booze.
+Here are the "rules" or suggested guidelines when it comes to keto alcohol drinks.

 For anyone on a diet that requires watching carb and sugar count-like the keto diet-drinking alcohol is typically a no-go.
 It's not so much about the carbs in the alcohol, but rather the effect of alcohol on how your body finds fuel.